Judge dismisses Deutsche Bank, BNP claims against BofA

-NEW YORK A U.S. federal court judge has dismissed claims by Deutsche Bank AG (DBKGn.DE) and the mortgage unit of France's BNP Paribas SA (BNPP.PA) that Bank of America (BAC.N) breached its obligations on a total of more than $1.7 billion (1.0 billion pound) of mortgage-related transactions, according to court documents.
+NEW YORK A U.S. federal court judge has dismissed claims by Deutsche Bank AG (DBKGn.DE) and the mortgage unit of France's BNP Paribas SA (BNPP.PA) that Bank of America (BAC.N) breached its obligations on a total of more than $1.7 billion of mortgage-related transactions, according to court documents.

 In a decision made public on Tuesday, Judge Robert Sweet of the U.S. district Court in Manhattan gave BNP Paribas and Deutsche Bank 30 days to file fresh complaints.